Colloquium: Quantum anomalous Hall effect: QAH Effect Research Challenges

 The dissipationless chiral edge current of the QAH state can potentially be integrated into contemporary electronic or spintronic technology to develop chiral electronic or chiral spintronic devices.
 Since chiral edge transport eliminates local electrical resistivity, leaving only terminal or contact resistances, it was theoretically proposed that QAH devices can be used to construct chiral interconnects in computing devices in which the total resistance is independent of the circuit length \cite{zhang2012chiral}.
 The spin polarization \cite{zhang2016electrically,cheraghchi2020spin} and real-space spin textures \cite{wu2014topological} carried by magnetically doped TI chiral edge states might also enable electrical control of magnetic domain wall motion \cite{kim2019electrically,upadhyaya2016domain}.
 Experimentally, the interplay between chiral edge states and magnetic domain walls has been demonstrated \cite{yasuda2017quantized,rosen2017chiral}.
-In TBG moir\'e superlattice devices, electrical switching of magnetic order has been demonstrated \cite{sharpe2019emergent,serlin2020intrinsic,polshyn2020electrical,chen2021electrically,zhu2020voltage}.
-However, in magnetic TI systems with the well-quantized QAH effect, the chirality of the edge states between right- and left-handed propagating directions to date is switched only by sweeping an external magnetic field, the realization of all-electrical switching of the QAH edge current chirality can be important for the development of the chiral electronic devices.
+In TBG moir\'e superlattice devices, electrical switching of magnetic order has been demonstrated \cite{sharpe2019emergent,serlin2020intrinsic,polshyn2020electrical,chen2021electrically,zhu2020voltage,tschirhart2022intrinsic}. \czchang {In} magnetic TI systems with the well-quantized QAH effect, \czchang {the electrical switching of the edge state chirality is recently realized through spin-orbit torque \cite {yuan2022electrical}}.
+The realization of all-electrical switching of the QAH edge current chirality can be important for the development of the chiral electronic devices.
 Chiral edge state-based electronic devices could potentially usher in a new era of dissipation-free memory and logic devices, and have a transformative impact on the grand challenges facing semiconductor electronics.